hiveot/hiveot.github.io/index.md

 Each Secured Thing MUST have a private and public key for signing messages.
 A new key set is best generated during the provisioning process.
 During the provisioning process, the  public keys are exchanged over an encrypted channel using JWE.
 After provisioning all messages are signed using JWS.
 The message content can be encrypted using JWE.
 The preferred encryption method for keys and session is elliptic curve cryptography.

 The STG keeps a list of provisioned Secured Things and their public key.
-Messages from the Thing are only accepted when signed with JWS unless they are provisioned in test mode.
+Messages from the Thing are only accepted when signed with JWS (unless they are provisioned in test mode).

 ### TD Registration With Secured Thing Gateway

-After provisioning, Secured Things MUST [register](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory-api-registration) their TD with a Secured Thing Gateway using the directory service API.
-The gateway MUST make this TD available through the associated directory service.
+After provisioning, Secured Things MUST [register](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory-api-registration) their TD with a Secured Thing Gateway.
+The gateway MUST make this TD available through the associated directory service using the directory service API.

 # References